prociow/sensorberg-dev.github.io/_posts/2016-07-8-Be-Ready-For-Android6-Permissions.md

 they want or still want to grant the permission you have defined.
 Though all permissions are not created equally.

-Google as decided to categorise permissions into "dangerous" and "normal" permissions.
+Google as decided to categories permissions into "dangerous" and "normal" permissions.
 Dangerous permissions are simply those permissions which (could) put the user's security/data at risk.
 And this is why our SDK is affected.
 This doesn't appear to be intuitive at first, we will get to that shortly.